Spanish Golden Visa: 10 reasons to apply

 Raymundo Larraín Nesbitt, October, 7.
 2022

-Lawyer Raymundo Larraín runs through the main highlights of this long-awaited new visa.
+Lawyer Raymundo Larraín runs through the main highlights of the long-awaited Digital Nomad Visa in Spain.

 Marbella-based Larraín Nesbitt Abogados (LNA) has over 19 years’ taxation & conveyancing experience at your service.
 We offer a wide range of 50 legal and corporate services.
 Our team of native English-speaking lawyers and economists have a long track record successfully assisting expats all over Spain.